mnbbrown/mnbbrown.github.io/src/content/blog/2025-03-26-ai-tools-in-python.md

 1. Validation (field_validator, model_validator,  Field(gt=0), etc)
 2. Field descriptions

-Cons:
+#### Cons:

-*No precendence:* Not used by other frameworks so if we wanted to create an MCP server with our functions we’d have to explode the pydantic model into a function.
+*Not easily adaptable:* Difficult to adapt to other MCP server with your tools we’d you'd have to explode the pydantic model into a standard python function, or dive into the internals of the agent frameworks.

 *Unsupported pydantic features:* Can use pydantic features that are not supported by models (union → anyOf, nested models, etc)